 My name is Jessie Taylor and I am a senior majoring in marketing at CU Boulder.
 I recently came across your LinkedIn profile and was intrigued by your experience.
 I also noticed you’re a CU Boulder alumna.

 As an aspiring marketer, I’d love to learn more about the skills you’ve used in your career and if you have any advice for getting started.
-I would love to schedule a short meeting to ask you a few questions.
+I would love to schedule a short meeting to ask you a few questions about your role and your perspectives on this career.
 I’m sure you’re busy, so even 15 to 30 minutes would be greatly appreciated.

 Thank you,